Tomas-M/xlunch/README.md

     -t [i]     Top position (integer) in pixels for the Run commandline -x [text]  String to display instead of 'Run: '
-    -f [name]  font name including size after slash, for example: DejaVuSans/10
+    -f [name]  font name including size after slash, for example: DejaVuSans/10 -k         kiosk mode, disable Run prompt, allow user to only run by icon

 **Format of config file (default is /etc/xlunch/icons.conf) is:**